-You could be entitled to compensation for your losses if you can prove that negligence resulted in your traumatic brain injury (TBI).
-Filing a personal injury claim is a complex process, but offers brain injury victims the best chance of regaining control over their lives.
-To understand the process, let’s look at common accidents that cause head injuries.
+Filing a personal injury claim is a complex process, but it offers brain injury victims the best chance of regaining control over their lives.
+Let’s look at common accidents that cause head injuries to understand the process.

 Accidents Resulting in Traumatic Brain Injuries

-According to the Centers for Disease Control and Prevention (CDC), traumatic brain injury (TBI) is a significant cause of permanent disability and wrongful death in the United States.
-An estimated 155 people die from TBIs daily.
-At least 2.87 million annual emergency room (ER) visits and premature death incidents are attributable to brain injuries.
+More statistics from the CDC show that traumatic brain injury (TBI) is a significant cause of permanent disability and wrongful death in the United States.
+An estimated 190 people die from TBIs daily.

 While some TBIs result from sports injuries, medical malpractice may be responsible for others, such as an acquired brain injury or chronic traumatic encephalopathy.
-TBIs also emerge after the following accidents:
+TBIs often emerge after the following accidents as well:

 Slip and Falls

-Unmonitored fall-prone nursing home residents face increased slip and fall, and thus, TBI risks.
+Unmonitored fall-prone nursing home residents face increased slip and fall and, ultimately, TBI risks.

 Auto Accidents

-Passenger car occupants’ head injuries are more likely to be more severe or fatal than truckers’ in truck-involved motor vehicle accidents due to the two automobile’s notable size differences.
+Permanent impairment brain injuries often result from car accidents when an occupant’s head makes contact with the car’s interior during a collision.
+Passenger car occupants’ head injuries are more likely to be more severe or fatal than truckers’ in truck-involved motor vehicle accidents due to the two vehicles’ notable size differences.

 Motorcycle accidents result in many brain injuries, especially among riders not wearing helmets.
 Motorcyclists struck by cars often face ejections, resulting in even more severe injuries.